 Let’s start with some words you should know to understand 3D printing.
-The plastic which melts during the process is called filament and usually has a thickness of 1,75mm (there are also 3 or 2.85mm filaments, but they are not as widely used).
-This filaments melts inside the extruder and the molten plastic then squeezes out of the nozzle.
+The plastic which melts during the process is called filament and usually has a thickness of 1,75m.
+There are also 3 or 2.85mm filaments, but they are not as widely used.
+This filaments melts inside the hotend and the molten plastic then squeezes out of the nozzle.
 The print bed is part of the printer, where the model builds onto.
 Sometimes this bed is also heated, to help with adhesion and let the plastic cool down slower.
-If you create your own 3D models you use a CAD Software – a good software for getting started is fusion 360, which is free for private use.
+If you create your own 3D models you use a CAD Software.
+A good software for getting started is fusion 360, which is free for private use.
 If you want to print an object you need an .STL-File which is a file-format for 3D objects.
-Next you open this file in your Slicer which is the software that slices the model into layers which then can be printed – a free slicer software is for example Cura.
+Next you open this file in your Slicer which is the software that slices the model into layers which then can be printed.
+A free slicer software is for example Cura.
 There are lots of settings you have to tweek in your slicer, but usually you can also find presets for the beginning.
 By exporting the file a GCode is generated.
 This code tells your printer how it should move and what to do.

 Which Filament to use?

 The most common filaments types are ABS and PLA.
 While PLA is very easy to print and can be printed at 190°C (374°C), it is brittle and starts to soften at ~60°C (140°F), which for some applications is not enough.
 ABS on the other hand prints at a higher temperature 230°C (446°F) and therefore can withstand higher temperatures and is much stronger.
-The downsides however are, that ABS is more difficult to print.
+The downside however is, that ABS is more difficult to print.
 It shrinks more and therefore warps while printing.
-A enclosure helps to reduce warping, but still it is more difficult to print.
-Furthermore ABS releaes fumes, for which reason it should be printed in a ventilated area.
+An enclosure helps to reduce warping, but still it is more difficult to print.
+Furthermore ABS releases fumes, for which reason it should be printed in a ventilated area.

-Another alternative for a strong and heat resistent filament is ASA, which is a modified version of ABS which is designed to warp less.
+Another alternative for a strong and heat resistent filament is ASA.
+This is a modified version of ABS which is designed to warp less and has a better resistance to UV radiation.
 I just started using this material and so far I really like it.
 It still has a tendency to warp, but much less than ABS.
 I print it at 245°C (473°F) with the heat bed at 100°C (212°).